-From January 2012, soma is considered as a schedule-IV drug under the Controlled Substance Act, 1970.
+Since January 2012, soma is considered a schedule-IV drug under the Controlled Substance Act, 1970.
 Due to its abuse potential, the FDA had to reschedule carisoprodol.

 The Drug Enforcement Administration (DEA) decided that soma should be considered a controlled substance as similar drugs like meprobamate, barbital, and chlordiazepoxide were already among the list of controlled substances.

 Why won’t my doctor prescribe soma for anxiety?